1969 National League Championship Series

 The 1969 National League Championship Series was a best-of-five match-up between the East Division champion New York Mets and the West Division champion Atlanta Braves.
+It was the opening semifinal round on the National League side of the inaugural edition of the MLB postseason.
 In what was the first ever NLCS, the Mets defeated the Braves three games to none.
 They did not sweep a playoff series again until 2006 as they swept the Los Angeles Dodgers in the National League Division Series in three games.

 At that time, the New York Mets became the fastest expansion team to win a National League pennant with only eight years of existence.
 Twenty-eight years later, in 1997, the Florida Marlins would break that record by reaching and winning the World Series with only five years of existence.
 Four years after the Marlins, the Arizona Diamondbacks would break that by reaching and winning the World Series in just their fourth year.

-Nolan Ryan played for the Mets at the time, but he did not play until Game 3, which was the first playoff victory of his career.
+Game 3 was Nolan Ryan's first playoff victory of his career.

-The Braves finally avenged their 1969 loss 30 years later, by beating the Mets in that year's NLCS four games to two.